 Implement a COVID-19 Response Plan

-When a person reports having COVID-19 symptoms, immediately have them wear a medical mask (if not available, they should properly wear a well-constructed, well fitting non-medical).
+When a person reports having COVID-19 symptoms, immediately have them wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask).

 Immediately isolate the symptomatic person from others in a designated area or room.